 To borrow advice from author and storytelling expert Nancy Duarte, “The audience does not need to tune themselves to you-you need to tune your message to them.
 Skilled presenting requires you to understand their hearts and minds and create a message to resonate with what’s already there.”

 You’ve done your homework and listened to what the buyer has to say — now share your solution to their problem.
 Make sure you’re adding real value at each touchpoint.
 Give them more than they can find on their own online or otherwise — for example, share insights from the experience you’ve seen from another customer that might help them.
 As an author and venture capitalist, Guy Kawasaki said, “Enchantment is the purest form of sales.
-Enchantment is all about changing people’s hearts, minds and actions because you provide them a vision or a way to do things better.
+Enchantment is all about changing people’s hearts, minds, and actions because you provide them a vision or a way to do things better.
 The difference between enchantment and simple sales is that with enchantment you have the other person’s best interests at heart, too.”
 It’s no secret that customers respond most to products that solve a current problem.
 A good sales pitch will acknowledge that problem (via research) and provide a solution.
 Even if your company only offers one product, each pitch should speak to the unique challenges of the business you’re pitching.
 Your message should be honed on a specific product feature or features that the audience will benefit most from.

-As you’re reviewing your sales message, be sure your pitch not only includes thorough research and solves a customer problem, but that it also addresses potential sales objections that may come up ahead of time if possible.
+As you’re reviewing your sales message, be sure your pitch not only includes thorough research and solves a customer problem, but that also addresses potential sales objections that may come up ahead of time if possible.
 The most common sales objections fall into four buckets: budget, authority, need, and time (also known as BANT).
 You may not need to have a detailed response to all four, but be prepared to discuss each.
 The key here is to show you understand their concern and offer possible ways to overcome those hurdles.
 Does the target audience currently have a competing product that is similar?
 If so, highlight the features that differentiate your product.
 Do they not have a budget this quarter?
-Talk to how much money your product can save them.
+Talk about how much money your product can save them.
 Over time, you’ll hone your objection-response based on the feedback you receive in face-to-face sales meetings.
 In the meantime, leverage customer and product research and use that knowledge in handling objections.

 Your sales pitch’s job is to kickstart a meaningful conversation, centered on how you can help solve a problem your buyer is struggling with — or even help them uncover a problem they don’t even know they have yet.
 So, start by asking questions, and be an active listener in response.
 According to Salesforce research, 78% of salespeople say that soft skills like listening are essential to converting prospects.
 If you can’t narrow down your buyer’s pain points, you won’t be able to figure out the best way to help them.
 Listen to how the volume, speed, and tone of people’s voices can give clues about how they’re feeling.
 Use “tell me about …” questions to prompt them to share their experiences.
 If you’re on a script, it’s time to put it down and don’t be overzealous or overconfident — go into the pitch with an open mind and aim to let the buyer do most of the talking.
 Keep checking in with the buyer during your pitch — take the time to hear their views and respond with deep, thoughtful follow-up questions.
 This is a critical step to really understanding their business needs and ultimately closing the deal.
 If you’re responding by asking the right questions, you can adjust your sales message to one that sounds really attractive to the buyer.
 If your pitch goes well and you have your ears open, it should feel less like a business presentation and more like a healthy conversation about their business needs.
 Having this kind of conversation also increases your chance of actually getting to the decision-maker, if you aren’t there already.